Antanas Rėklaitis: Occupations and World War II

 Following the Soviet occupation of Lithuania in June 1940, Rėklaitis was fired from the Lithuanian Armed Forces in July 1940.
 He was arrested by the NKVD in 1941.
 He was liberated following the start of the Soviet–German War during the June Uprising in Lithuania in June 1941.

 In 1941–42, Rėklaitis was Chief of the Staff of the Police Battalions.

 In 1943, Rėklaitis rejected the proposal of the occupying Nazi German authorities to form a Lithuanian Legion of the Waffen-SS.

 In 1944, Rėklaitis was appointed Chief of Division of the Staff of the Lithuanian Territorial Defense Force.

 Emigration

 In 1944, Rėklaitis departed to Germany.
-In 1949, he emigrated to the United States.
+In 1949, he emigrated to the United States and lived in Chicago.

 Rėklaitis was one of the founders of the Lithuanian Union of Freedom Fighters and the Union of Lithuanian Soldiers Veterans Ramovė, and was the Secretary of the Board of the Ramovė Center.
 Moreover, he mainted contacts with the Supreme Committee for the Liberation of Lithuania.
 In 1963, Rėklaitis became involved in the activities of the Lithuanian Front as he was its fund secretary and executive vice-chairman.
 Rėklaitis collaborated with the magazine Karys, raised funds for its publishing.

-In 1962, Rėklaitis wrote a brook Lietuvių Veteranų Sąjungos Ramovės pirmasis dešimtmetis, 1950–1960.
+In 1962, Rėklaitis wrote the book Lietuvių Veteranų Sąjungos Ramovės pirmasis dešimtmetis, 1950–1960.

+Rėklaitis died Breese, Illinois, at age 79 after suffering a heart attack at a wedding reception.